Bayesian Elastic Net based on Empirical Likelihood: Bayesian elastic net based on empirical likelihood

 Then we find $\lambda_1$ and $\lambda_2$ that maximize $ R(\pmb{\lambda}|\pmb{\lambda}^{(k-1)})$.
 The maximization procedure can be obtained by using the partial derivatives of $R(\pmb{\lambda}|\pmb{\lambda}^{(k-1)})$

 Here, the expectations in $Q$ and $R$ are evaluated by using the means of sampled $\pmb{\theta}$, $\pmb{\tau}$, and $\sigma^2$.

-Second, the FB approach treats $\pmb{\lambda}$ as unknown model parameters and specify a prior for them. \cite{bayeslasso} suggest to use the gamma prior for the squared value of $l_1$ penalty for Bayesian Lasso.
-We also assume the $\text{Gamma}(r_1,\delta_1)$ prior on $\lambda_1^2$.
+Second, the FB approach treats $\pmb{\lambda}$ as unknown model parameters and specify a prior for them.
+Park and Casella \cite{bayeslasso} suggest to use the gamma prior for the squared value of $l_1$ penalty for BL.
+Similarly, we assume the $\text{Gamma}(r_1,\delta_1)$ prior on $\lambda_1^2$.
 Also, we place a $\text{GIG}(\nu_2,\;\psi_2,\;\chi_2)$ prior on $\lambda_2$, which is a conjugate prior \citep{Ben2010}.
 The full joint posterior density becomes

 The full conditional distributions for the penalty parameters are

 An alternative prior for $\lambda_2$ to consider is $\text{Gamma}(r_2,\delta_2)$.
 Then, the full conditional distribution becomes

 The gamma distribution is a special case of the GIG distribution family with $\chi=0$.
 Thus, placing a gamma prior on $\lambda_2$ results on a posterior distribution that follows a GIG distribution.